snowtrack/snowtrack-docs/docs/snowtrack-for-tutorials.md

 ## Example

-After you have [installed](https://www.snowtrack.io/download-beta) Snowtrack, download the example project below to experience firsthand how such a tutorial can look like.
+After you have [installed](https://www.snowtrack.io/download-beta) Snowtrack, download the example project below to experience firsthand how a versionized project can look like.

 <div style={{width: "300px", margin: "auto", textAlign: "center"}}>